 A healthy smile is important—not only for oral health, but for overall health, too.
-In fact, your dentist can detect up to 120 symptoms of non-dental diseases—including cancer, diabetes, heart disease, kidney disease and osteoporosis—during a routine oral exam.1
+In fact, your dentist can detect up to 120 signs and symptoms of nondental diseases—including cancer, diabetes, heart disease, kidney disease and osteoporosis—during a routine oral exam.1

 Keeping your teeth and gums healthy with regular visits to your dentist can help prevent more serious oral health problems that could require more expensive treatments.